tamunoWoks/SQL_notes/data_types.md

 ### Numeric Data
 There are several different numeric data types that reflect the various ways in which numbers are used, as illustrated here:
-*A column indicating whether a customer order has been shipped*
-  - This type of column, referred to as a **Boolean**, would contain a 0 to indicate false and a 1 to indicate true.
+**Boolean:** A boolean would contain a 0 to indicate false and a 1 to indicate true.
+Eg; *A column indicating whether a customer order has been shipped*.